PlanckByte/Python_for_everybody_Coursera/README.md

  ## Disclaimer

+The codes and excersises of the Capstone are not inlcuded here since most of them where provided for us.
 This repository is for personal learning purposes.
 Please do not copy or plagiarize the content for submission in the course.